rendicott/uggly-client/README.md

 * ~Add cookie support so custom sessions can be supported.~
 * ~Add TLS to the gRPC connection.
 Figure out how to manage certs sanely.~
   * Added this but need to figure out how to get better error messages from gRPC.
 When all the cert stars are not aligned it just times out, e.g., you get a timeout when server doesn't provide chain.
+* ~Possibly add the concept of Page streams to support animation or gaming.
+Should be trivial with gRPC.
+Would probably add a Page streamer to proto with a time frequency between pages dictated by server with a min/max specified by client. ~
+  * this is implemented and wasn't really trivial but it was mostly client side complexity in handling streams vs pages.
+These are still a little buggy but mostly functional.
+Don't try to use forms on streams for example.